iljakalistratov/WebEngineering_DHBW/README.md

 - current weather data
 - summed up information/article about your search query (wikipedia)

+This application does not have a backend.
+That means that, everything is computed in the frontend.

 ## Project setup
 1. get your api key on https://openweathermap.org/api
 2. clone this repo